Awake (Dream Theater album): Mixing

 Awake was mixed at Unique Studios, New York City.
-When mixing, Purdell and Baron were initially joined by the remaining members of the band.
+When mixing, Purdell, Baron and Miller were initially joined by the remaining members of the band.
 "We were all in the studio when it first started and it was just unfair to the producers," vocalist James LaBrie said.
 "Obviously each guy was focusing on his instrument, so it was like 'Wait, I want me up more!'
 So they were trying to please everyone and you just can't do that."
 The band had to be banned from the mixing sessions to allow Purdell and Baron to mix the album to a high enough standard.
 "The one great thing, though – even though we were out of the studio – was that they were aware of what we wanted and didn't want," LaBrie said.
 "When David Prater mixed Images and Words it was really unfortunate because he forgot to bring some sections out and he really didn't understand what we wanted from the final music.
 When Duane and John went in, they knew everything that needed to be there and how we wanted it to be represented."